Kalenjin people: Pastoral Iron Age

 By the Pastoral Iron Age (c.
 1200–1600 CE), genetic profiles shift notably, with up to 60% Nilotic-related ancestry among populations in Kenya and Tanzania—indicating renewed demographic expansion by Nilotic-speaking groups.
 Archaeological evidence records a transition toward more fortified and sedentary lifeways, culminating in the emergence of the Sirikwa culture, viewed as a direct outgrowth of Elmenteitan traditions shaped by ongoing Nilotic influence.

 The Sirikwa archaeological tradition, prominent in the Kenyan highlands, is marked by fortified homesteads, internal livestock pens, and structured gate systems—features suggesting concerns with security and herd management rather than warfare.
 These communities occupied a wide territory stretching from the Mau and Chepalungu forests to Mount Elgon and the Cherangany Hills.
 Oral traditions preserved by Kalenjin-speaking groups like the Nandi, Pokot, and Kony remember the Sirikwa as a multi-ethnic plateau society, known variously as Sirikwek, il-Mukwan, or Uasin Gishu, and often linked to the earlier Uasin Gishu culture.

 Material remains—including coins of Indian and English origin found at Hyrax Hill—reveal participation in regional trade networks, while enduring structures such as Sirikwa holes, tumuli, and megaliths reflect a rich and persistent cultural legacy.
 Over time, the distinct Sirikwa identity was absorbed into emerging Kalenjin polities such as the Nandi, Kipsigis, and Pokot.
 However, their imprint endures in oral history, lineage systems, and the archaeological landscape.

 In sum, the transition from the Elmenteitan to the Sirikwa tradition encapsulates a long arc of population movement, cultural fusion, and technological transformation that underpins the origins of Southern Nilotic communities in the East African highlands.

-Modern history
+Tribes and sub-groups

+The Kalenjin-speaking peoples consist of over 25 distinct tribes and sub-groups distributed across East Africa.
+Historically and linguistically, these communities are organized into several major clusters based on geographical distribution and ancestral ties: